rubymonsters/webapps-for-beginners/source/12-sessions/02-sinatra_sessions.md

 tool or framework) supports sessions.

-A session is a way for a web application to set a cookie that persists arbitrary data across multiple requests.
+A session is a way for a web application to set a cookie that persists arbitrary data across multiple HTTP requests.

 Let's have a look how this works.